Houston Arts

 Alley Theatre

-DESCRIPTION: One of the oldest professional theater companies in the country, and as its names implies, began in an alley over 60 years ago.
+DESCRIPTION: One of the oldest professional theater companies in the country, and as its name implies, began in an alley over 60 years ago.
 No longer roughing it, the theater has long since moved to this post-modernist structure.
 Though brutish on the outside, it deserves rousing cheers on the inside housing two intimate stages.
 The resident theatrical troupe was awarded a Tony Award as an outstanding regional theater.
 Hubbard Stage seats 824 and Neuhaus Stage seats 310.

 BOX OFFICE: Mon-Sat 10a-6p, Sun Noon-6p

-ADDRESS: 615 Texas Avenue, Houston, TX MAP
+ADDRESS: 615 Texas Avenue, Houston, TX

-PARKING: paid parking on premises
+PARKING: paid parking on-premises

 PHONE: 713-228-8421